frntc/Sidekick64/README.md

 <img src="Interface/sidekick64_rpi3a.jpg" height="150">  <img src="Interface/sidekick64_mainmenu.jpg" height="150">  <img src="Interface/sidekick64_config.jpg" height="150">  <img src="Interface/sidekick64_browser.jpg" height="150">

-## Updates
+## Updates: C16/+4 support

-Sidekick264 can also be used with the C16/+4 now, with the very same PCB plus a simple adapter! (read more below)
+Sidekick264 can also be used with the C16/+4 now, with the very same PCB plus a simple adapter! (see more below)

 ## How does it work?